ThomasHeim11/PyBlock/README.md

-## :rocket: What did I learn?

-1. How a Transaction is validated & verified before adding it to a Block
-2. How a Block is validated & verified before adding it to a Blockchain
-3. What is mining, proof of work and how it works
-4. How to calculate hashing on transaction and block
-5. How transactions are signed and verified
-6. How a miner gets rewarded

-## :rocket: Features Yet to be Added
+## :rocket: Key Takeaways

-I still need to work on distributed consensus part.
+In this project, I delved into the fundamental concepts of blockchain technology and gained insights into the intricate processes that underpin its functionality.
+Specifically, I focused on the following key learning points:

+1. **Transaction Validation and Verification:** I comprehended the crucial steps involved in validating and verifying transactions before their inclusion in a block.
+This understanding extends to the significance of ensuring the accuracy and authenticity of each transaction✅

+2. **Block Validation and Verification:** I gained proficiency in the validation and verification procedures that a block undergoes prior to its integration into the blockchain.
+This involves grasping the mechanisms that guarantee the integrity and consistency of the blockchain🎊

+3. **Mining and Proof of Work:** My exploration included an in-depth analysis of mining operations and the concept of proof of work.
+I now grasp the role of miners in securing the network and the intricate computational processes behind it⛏️

+4. **Hashing Calculations:** I acquired the ability to calculate and comprehend the hashing functions applied to both transactions and blocks.
+This skill is essential for ensuring data integrity and maintaining the security of the blockchain🧮

+5. **Transaction Signing and Verification:** I developed a clear understanding of how transactions are signed and subsequently verified, ensuring that only valid transactions are processed and added to the blockchain🪄

+6. **Miner Incentives:** I now understand the rewarding system for miners and the incentives that drive them to contribute their computational power to maintain the blockchain network🤑

 ## Dockerized Local Blockchain built in Python
 ## 🛸How to run?